andriawanridwan/newsapi-test-alfadigital/README.md

 Find file lib/utils/values/my_values.dart and change token with your api key.

 ## How To Run
-1. type git clone https://github.com/andriawanridwan/newsapi-test-alfadigital.git on your terminal.
+1. Type git clone https://github.com/andriawanridwan/newsapi-test-alfadigital.git on your terminal.
-2. open project with vscode or other IDE.
+2. Open project with vscode or other IDE.
+3. Type flutter pub get on your terminal to get the package on project
-3. run the program with press f5 or type flutter run on terminal.
+4. Run the project on your simulator device or real device with press f5 or type flutter run on your terminal.